-ABOUT REECE GRANT
+ABOUT REECE GRANT / SHORT BIO

-Reece Grant AKA Don Teks (Don Tekkers) is a London based Black British multidisciplinary artist, realist, director, producer, screenwriter, designer and aesthete, which was born and raised in South East London, Lewisham.
-Reece specializes in directing and writing social realism, neo-noir, crime, drama, and dramedy films, he's passionate about mental health awareness and creating commercially accessible stories with a social commentary.
-In 2015, he got selected by National Youth Film Academy for their series "NYFA TOP 5 " which showcased their five five favourite UK film directors under the age of 25.
-This was broadcasted on all four of the "Made TV" regional TV channels, Reece's has been luck enough to be mentored by music video director "Rollo Jackson" and BAFTA Award winning producer "Dominic Buchanan".
+Reece Grant AKA Don Teks (Don Tekkers) is a London based Black British multidisciplinary artist, realist, film director, producer, screenwriter, designer, aesthete which was born and raised in South East London, Lewisham.
+Reece is a perfectionist, he specialises in directing and writing social realism, neo-noir, crime, drama, dramedy, and black movies.
+He's passionate about mental health awareness, creating commercially accessible stories with a social commentary, and using black lead actors and non-professional actors.
+Reece is also a recipient of the 2022 Prince William BAFTA Bursary.